TorbenAdelhelm/VampireMan/README.md

 - profiling is disabled
 - simulation time is 27.5 years
 - interactive is set to false
-- groundwater temperature is always fix to 10.6 degrees celsius
+- groundwater temperature is always fix to 10.6 degrees Celsius, except case 10, there it is varying const

 | case                                           | grid        | datapoint(s) | heat pump(s)   | permeability | hydraulic head | additional specialties                                         |
 |------------------------------------------------|-------------|--------------|----------------|--------------|----------------|----------------------------------------------------------------|